Last updated: February 2023

-But hold on… before dropping all your spare cash on that new videogame you’ve been eyeing up, it might be worth getting a handle on your finances to check that you can really afford it – after all, those funds need to last all term.
+But hold on… before dropping all your spare cash on that new videogame you’ve been eyeing up, it might be worth getting a handle on your finances to check you can really afford it – after all, those funds need to last all term.

-To make it a little easier, we’ve pulled together a list of potential incomings and outgoings you might have at university which will help you work out what’s left for you to spend each month.
+To make it a little easier, we’ve pulled together a list of potential incomings and outgoings you might have at university to help you work out what’s left for you to spend each month.
 You may also want to consider opening a student bank account that will give you an overdraft facility, as this can be really helpful when it comes to cash flow.

 Potential income at university

 - Grants, sponsorships or any scholarships you might be eligible for

 Potential outgoings at university

 - Tuition fees (if you’re an undergraduate, these should be paid directly to the university from Student Finance England)

 - Accommodation fees or monthly rent if you’re not living in university halls

 - Student contents insurance or gadget insurance (your contents might already be covered by your accommodation provider – you can check this out by registering with My Endsleigh.
 You may also be covered under your parents' home insurance policy – ask them to check with their insurance provider).
 Read more about insurance in our ultimate student insurance guide.

 - Utilities - gas/electricity/water